Gas engines 8 min read

 The production of gas engines is a highly specialized field in which some companies have achieved a dominant position due to their technical expertise, quality, and innovation.

-MAN is a globally recognized company in the field of engine manufacturing.
+MAN® is a globally recognized company in the field of engine manufacturing.
 It has a longstanding tradition in the development and production of combustion engines and is also active in the gas engine industry.
-MAN gas engines are renowned for their reliability and efficiency.

 MWM®